ianozsvald/EuroPython2011_HighPerformanceComputing/docs/index.rst

 Be aware that on my MacBook Cython uses ``gcc 4.0`` and ShedSkin uses ``gcc 4.2`` - it is possible that the minor speed variations can be attributed to the differences in compiler versions.
 I'd welcome someone with more time performing a strict comparison between the two versions (the 0.6s, 0.49s and 0.4s results) to see if Cython and ShedSkin are producing equivalently fast code.

-Do remember that more manual work goes into the Cython version than the ShedSkin version.
+Do remember that more manual work goes into creating the Cython version than the ShedSkin version.

 ============  =================  ====== ============================
  Tool         Source             Time   Notes